 That structure doesn’t need to be complex.
 For most beginners, a simple three-fund approach – a domestic equity fund, an international equity fund, and a bond fund – provides comprehensive diversification, low costs, and a clarity that’s easy to maintain over time.

-And if you’re ready to think through the broader portfolio construction process, How to Build Your First Investment Portfolio covers the full framework for moving from individual fund selection to a coherent long-term structure.
+And if you are ready to think through the broader portfolio construction process, our guide on how to build your first investment portfolio explains how to turn individual fund choices into a coherent long-term structure.

 The Timing Problem – And Why Consistency Solves It